 In the cockpit area of your boat duratrim is used for trim and polyethylene is used for the toe rails and rod racks.
 Duratrim has an appearance similar to teak but requires almost no maintenance.
 Maintenance of your duratrim should include regular cleaning with soapy water.
 Apply a surface protector at least twice per year.
 Polyethylene can be cleaned with products such as 409 or any spray and wipe cleaner.
-The use of glass cleaner and a soft cloth can maintain plexiglas, used to cover your instruments and radio box.
+Plexiglas, used to cover your instruments and radio box can be maintained by use of a glass cleaner and a soft cloth.